Last Updated | April 17, 2025

 Frequently Asked Questions

-How Long Does A Hospital Keep Records After Death?
+How Long are Medical Records Kept After Death?

 According to HIPAA laws, health records must be kept for fifty years after a person is dead.
-However, some states only have a five to ten years retention period.
+However, some states only have a 5 to 10-year retention period.

 What Is The Statue Of Limitations For Keeping Medical Records?